 Participating in Research

-For now, all of our studies are online, with plenty of opportunities for parents to get involved.
-Our online research studies are set up as fun games that parents can do over Zoom with their child and a researcher from our lab!
-You can visit our Online Research FAQ page to see common questions about what participating in an online study would be like, or sign up by clicking the “Participate” button.
+You can visit our Research FAQ page to see common questions about what participating in a study would be like, or sign up by clicking the “Participate” button!

 We also post updates, cute pictures, and resources that parents might find useful on our social media platforms: